weich97/CS5824_Team6/README.md

 [3] Xie, You, et al. "tempogan: A temporally coherent, volumetric gan for super-resolution fluid flow."
 ACM Transactions on Graphics (TOG) 37.4 (2018): 95.

 # Background
-Traditional Computational Fluid Dynamics (CFD) methods are commonly computationally expensive in solving a system of Partial Differential Equations (PDEs) on well refined grid meshes, especially for turbulent flows and high Reynolds number flows.
-To generate the numerical solutions, we usually need to iteratively solve a system of nonlinear partial differential equations.
-Iteratively solving these equations can be computationally expensive, therefore researchers in the CFD area have been thinking about cheaper ways to generate numerical solutions with high accuracy faster.
-Attached figures are some traditional CFD applications (results from our own research).
+Traditional Computational Fluid Dynamics (CFD) methods involve solving a system of Partial Differential Equations (PDEs) on well-refined grid meshes, especially for turbulent and high Reynolds number flows.
+To generate the numerical solutions, we typically need to iteratively solve a system of nonlinear partial differential equations.

+However, iteratively solving these equations can be computationally expensive.
+Therefore researchers in the CFD area have been thinking about cheaper ways to generate numerical solutions with high accuracy faster.
+Below are figures of some traditional CFD applications (results from our own research).

+A 3D LDC problem            |  A 2D supersonic inlet problem :--------------------------:|:-------------------------:
+<img src="Screenshots/LDC.png" width="240" height="210">  |  <img src="Screenshots/2Dstep.png" width="320" height="210">

 Fortunately, the development of machine learning (ML) or deep learning (DL) technique provides us with a completely innovated way to generate solutions for some fluid dynamics problems in hours, or even in minutes.
 This is a multi-disciplinary field which has already aroused a lot of interestes from the areas of Aerospace Engineering and Data Sciences.
 As Aerospace Engineers, the ultimate goal of such research is to solve general CFD problems numerically using ML techniques such as physics-informed GANs, as they may be computationally cheaper than the traditional CFD methods.

-A 3D LDC problem            |  A 2D supersonic inlet problem :--------------------------:|:-------------------------:
-<img src="Screenshots/LDC.png" width="240" height="210">  |  <img src="Screenshots/2Dstep.png" width="320" height="210">

 Having the capability of generating false data, the generative adversarial networks (GANs) have been regarded as one of the most promising deep learning methods.
 GANs are composed of two neural networks, one of which is generative neural network and the other is discriminative neural network so that the two neural networks can compete with each other to generate some false data which mimic the true data.

-GANs seems promising but there may be some serious issues when applying GANs to physical problems.
-The first issue is that the generated data by GANs may not satisfy physical conservation laws or constraints due to its poor capability (maybe more related to the reliability as Aerospace Engineers may not trust the results from using GANs) to extract complex physical features correctly.
-The second issue is that the training process may become more difficult and time-consuming to converge after adding some physical constraints to the model.
+GANs may seem promising, but there may be some serious issues when applying GANs to physical problems:

+1. Generated data by GANs may not satisfy physical conservation laws or constraints due to its poor capability (maybe more related to the reliability as Aerospace Engineers may not trust the results from using GANs) to extract complex physical features correctly.
+2. The training process may become more difficult and time-consuming to converge after adding some physical constraints to the model.

 Ref [1] is about using a physics-informed GANs model (PI-GANs) to simulate a family of potential flows (uniform flow + source flow).
 In PI-GANs, physical information such as the mass conservation law (for an incompressible flow) is integrated to GANs as a penalty term.
 This penalty term embedded to the generator can make the generated data to satisfy some physical constraints.
 Although the flow itself studied in this project is elementary, the goal of this project is to see whether this PI-GANs can generate some “true” flows that mimic the real flows satisfying physical constraints, and it is a good start for future work on more complicated flows.

 # A Summary of Ref [1]

 ## What have been Reproduced in this Course Project?
-Ref [1] can be summarized into four sections logically. the first section deals with the theory and evolution of various GANs models.
+The first section of Ref [1] deals with the theory and evolution of various GANs models.
 General GANs such as the first GANs model in Ref [2] are introduced first, followed by specific GANs including WGANs and physcis-informed GANs used in Ref[1].
 Another paper [3] discussing the application of GANs into the CDF area is also referenced to enable use a better understanding of GANs.

 The second section deals with a simple test case of generating circles with geometrical constraints.
 The application in this section is very simple, thus it is not a focus of our project.

 The third section deals with applying a physics-informed GANs model to simulate a simple potential flow, which is the most interested part to us.
 The code in Ref [1] can be found here: https://github.com/zengyang7/Parallel-PIGANs.
 We reproduced many results to the third section and also tried something not mentioned in Ref [1], such as removing less pixel points around the singularity of the potential flows.

 The last section in Ref [1] is mainly about conclusions.
-We verified those conclusions but have two major doubts, that are, 1) whether the physics-informed GANs can be applied for flows with discontinuity and large gradients, which are not mentioned in Ref [1].
-2) whether the physics-informed GANs can be truly used to reproduce the results from the tradional CFD methods.
+We verified those conclusions but have two major doubts:

+1. whether the physics-informed GANs can be applied for flows with discontinuity and large gradients, which are not mentioned in Ref [1].
+2. whether the physics-informed GANs can be truly used to reproduce the results from the tradional CFD methods.

 ## Theory
 Goodfellow et al. [2] firstly proposed GANs in 2014.
 The objective function of GANs used in their work was given as: